MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Your remediation strategy should involve addressing each issue systematically, ensuring that fixes are implemented correctly and consistently.

+    To save time during this training exercise, you resolve all of the issues and then commit all code updates together.
+A file-based remediation strategy makes sense in this case.
+However, processing issues in large batches isn't a recommended best practice.

+    In a production environment, it's often better to address each issue individually with separate commits.
+This approach provides better traceability, easier code reviews, and safer rollback options if problems arise.

-1. Close all open files in the code editor to start with a clean context.
+1. Close all open files in the code editor.

+    Closing files helps the agent focus on the files you add to the context.
+Files that are left open in the editor unintentionally can distract from the task at hand.

 1. Add the **ProductService.cs** file to the chat context.

-    The SQL injection issue is associated with the ProductService.cs file, and the SearchProducts method in particular.
+    The SQL injection issue is associated with the SearchProducts method in the ProductService.cs file.

-1. Ask GitHub Copilot to address the SQL injection vulnerability first.
+1. Ask GitHub Copilot to address the SQL injection vulnerability.

-    Your analysis using GitHub Copilot's Ask mode revealed that the method constructs SQL queries using user input without proper sanitization.

-    Your analysis can be used to construct a clear instruction for the agent to remediate the vulnerability.
+    The analysis that you completed using GitHub Copilot's Ask mode revealed that the method constructs SQL queries using user input without proper sanitization.
+Use your analysis to construct clear task instructions that the agent can use to remediate the vulnerability.

     For example, you can assign the following task to the agent:

     ```text
     Fix the SQL injection vulnerability in the SearchProducts method.
 Remove the simulated SQL query logging that demonstrates the vulnerability, and implement proper input sanitization to safely handle search terms.
 Ensure the method still functions correctly for legitimate searches while preventing malicious input.